CALL FOR FREE ESTIMATE (504) 475-2004

 Poor material choices can negatively affect indoor air quality.
 Avoid materials that off-gas toxins, such as formaldehyde found in certain pressed woods and adhesives.
 Choose sustainable finishes and low or zero-VOC (volatile organic compound) paints that minimize harmful emissions.

 These paints release fewer chemicals into the air, reducing indoor air pollution and creating a healthier living environment.
+In New Orleans, where homes are often closed up with air conditioning running for months, low-VOC options are especially important for maintaining good indoor air quality.

-Soundproofing provides a valuable layer of comfort, particularly in busy family homes or urban settings.
-Acoustic panels and thicker insulation help absorb
+Soundproofing provides a valuable layer of comfort, particularly in busy family homes or urban settings like the French Quarter and Marigny.
+Acoustic panels and thicker insulation help absorb sound and reduce transmission between rooms and from outside.

 Carpets and large area rugs reduce echoes in open-plan layouts, while double-glazed windows effectively minimize exterior noise by creating an air barrier between glass panes.